PhD, Sociology, Harvard University, 1997

 Quillian directs Northwestern’s Applied Quantitative Research Methods Workshop.
 More information on the workshop is available.

 The Discrimination Meta-Analysis Project.
 This project aims to better understand discrimination against racial and ethnic minorities in labor markets around the world through a meta-analysis of audit and correspondence studies of discrimination.
 The project addresses questions such as: (1) What is the prevalence of discrimination against racial and ethnic minorities in hiring across countries in the world?
 (2) How do rates of hiring discrimination vary over time and across target groups?
 (3) How are national conditions and policies associated with levels of race and ethnic discrimination in hiring?
+(4) Estimating cumulative effects of racial discrimination through combining results from field experiments.
 This project is supported by the Russell Sage Foundation.

 Household Migration and System Dynamics of Residential Segregation.
 Quillian is applying models that consider migration as a process of matching between individuals and neighborhoods, with multiple dimensions of households and neighborhoods governing the match produced.
 He is exploring the use of these models to better understand the factors that produce racial and economic segregation across American neighborhoods.
 He is also using these migration models as the basis of simulations of mobility that produce segregation.
 Finally, he is working to better understand the strengths and limitations of analysis of migration rates for understanding the causes of segregation.